-Sheelagh Wright leads our BA (Hons) Fashion Media & Promotion courses.
+Sheelagh Wright leads BA Fashion Media & Promotion; BA Make-Up & Hair Design and MA Creative Direction for Fashion at UCA Rochester.
 She has an extensive history with us, from being a student of Medway College of Art & Design, which became Kent Institute Art & Design (KIAD) and which then merged with SIAD to form UCA in 2005.

 After graduation, Sheelagh forged a successful career in the fashion industry as a designer pattern cutter, working for a number of high profile companies and labels.
 These included assisting leading designer Victor Edelstein for DIOR, Salvador and BIBA.